// COVID-19 //

 Procurement planning: even if the contracting authorities have decided to use negotiated procedures without prior publication to obtain means to combat the pandemic, procurement planning should not be overlooked.
 Even in an emergency, signing contracts directly and without other considerations is not permitted.
 In the planning phase, one should at the very least ascertain that only one particular partner is objectively able to fulfil the contract.
 In other cases, contacting prospective partners by e-mail and notifying them of the purchase intent might help speed things up.
 Even if the market is currently unable to satisfy the contracting authorities needs, open communication is the key.
 Partners might be able to increase their production or (re)start it or offer creative alternatives.

-Tax arrears and exclusion from tender procedure: The likelihood of tax arrears increases in an emergency situation.
-During the emergency situation, the calculation of interests on tax arrears is stopped retrospectively from March 1st until May 1st.
-However, the obligation to pay taxes is not lifted, i.e. tenderers can be excluded from a tendering procedure due to tax arrears even during the emergency situation.
+Tax arrears and exclusion from tender procedure: The likelihood of tax arrears increased in an emergency situation.
+During the emergency situation, the calculation of interests on tax arrears was stopped retrospectively from March 1st until May 1st.
+However, the obligation to pay taxes was not lifted, i.e. tenderers can still be excluded from a tendering procedure due to tax arrears.
 In order to avoid problems, business operators should contact the Tax and Border Guard Board to defer their tax arrears.
 The Tax and Border Guard Board confirms that any problems that have emerged as a result of the emergency situation will be dealt with in a flexible manner.
 Deferred tax arrears do not constitute a ground for the exclusion of a tenderer.
 According to the Ministry of Finance, if, however, a tenderer has tax arrears, and overriding reasons of public interest necessitate the awarding of a contract, and the exclusion of the tenderer would result in the contract not being awarded (e.g. if there are grounds for mandatory exclusion from the contract award of all tenderers), it is permissible to not exclude the tenderer and to award the contract to that tenderer.
 The Ministry of Finance’s clarifications are available on the Ministry’s website section concerning public procurement.

-Review procedure and hearings: Similarly to legal proceedings, disputes relating to tendering procedures should normally be heard at a public hearing.
-This is certainly not recommended in an emergency situation.
-While the Public Procurement Review Committee has not published any guidelines similar to those issued by the courts, it can be assumed that the Committee will try to resolve as many requests for review as possible in a written procedure.
-This is permitted if, in the opinion of the Review Committee, circumstances of essence to the adjudication of the case can be established without holding a hearing.
+Review procedure and hearings: According to the law it is permitted to resolve the request in a written procedure if, in the opinion of the Review Committee, circumstances of essence to the adjudication of the case can be established without holding a hearing.
 Therefore, it is in the interests of public health, of the health of all of us, that all requests for review are as precise and comprehensive as possible to enable the Committee to review the case without holding a hearing.

 Contact person at Derling Primus: Priit Lember

-Eligibility of costs: If the beneficiary needs to incur any additional expenses to properly implement the project, including those related to the impact of emergency situation, these expenses need not necessarily be avoided.
+Eligibility of costs: The beneficiary may need to incur additional expenses to properly implement the project, including those related to the impact of emergency situation.
 Such expenses may include, for example, the costs of postponing events, seminars, supply chain failures, or expenses due to labour movement restrictions.
 Expenditure related to the spread of Covid-19 shall be considered eligible if it is incurred after 1 February 2020.
 However, it should be borne in mind that, as usual, the beneficiary must comply with certain conditions.
 Expenses related to Covid-19 shall be considered eligible if (i) the beneficiary has made every effort to recover or avoid the costs incurred and (ii) the beneficiary provides supporting documents to implementing agency.